jcaillon/valet/tests.d/lib-core/results.approved.md

 We sourced lib-stuff2 from extension1
 ```

-Including a script using relative path.
+Including a script using relative path twice, expecting to be sourced once.

 ❯ `source resources/script1.sh`